ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 #### Target decorator

-There is also predefined configuration option {@linkapi module:link/link~LinkConfig#targetDecorator} which adds automatic decorator.
-This decorator adds two attributes ( `target="_blank"` and `rel="noopener noreferrer"` ) to all external links.
+Automatic decorators might be very handy in one particular situation.
+Mentioned case is to add `target="_blank"` and `rel="noopener noreferrer"` attributes to all external links in document.
+A request for this feature is quite common, and because of that, there is a {@link module:link/link~LinkConfig#targetDecorator configuration option}, which registers such automatic decorator.
+When `targetDecorator` option is set to `true`, then all links started with `http://`, `https://` or `//` are decorated with `target` and `rel` attributes, without need to implement own decorator.

-Target decorator comes with followed configuration underneath:
+Code of automatic decorator comes with `targetDecorator` option:
 ```js
 {
 	mode: 'automatic',